Healthy Homes Assessment Haumoana

 What We Do

-As building inspectors, we deal with all the issues of professional home examinations.
-We’re there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we take on all aspects involved in professional house examinations.
+We’re here to make sure that you make the best choice when it comes to buying your next home.

-We offer a wide range of solutions to ensure you are completely updated on the condition of any property that you might be looking to purchase or sell and also other services.
+We specialise in a variety of services to make sure that you are completely informed about the condition of any property you might be considering buying or selling as well as additional services.

-Our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in your reports, you can actually see any problems that might be found.
-With our detailed reporting it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home and the latest software technology which includes digital photos in your reports, you are able to actually see any issues identified.
+With our detailed reporting it is no wonder that we get so many clients recommending our service to family members and friends.

 • Pre Purchase & Pre Sale Reports